-NCTM CAEP Standards (2012) Step-by-Step Guide for Documenting Course Grades as an Assessment of Candidate Content Knowledge
+NCTM Standards (2020) Step-by-Step Guide for Documenting Course Grades as an Assessment of Candidate Content Knowledge

-This step-by-step guide is designed to assist program report compilers and reviewers in understanding how CAEP's Grade Policy is operationalized when used in conjunction with the NCTM CAEP Standards (2012) and content addenda.
+This step-by-step guide is designed to assist program report compilers and reviewers in understanding how CAEP's Grade Policy is operationalized when used in conjunction with the NCTM Standards (2020).

-NCTM accepts grades in mathematics and mathematics education courses as evidence of candidates' knowledge.
+NCTM accepts grades in mathematics and mathematics education courses as evidence of candidates' content knowledge.
 Most often this is evidence related to mathematics content and mathematical practices (Standards 1 and 2).
 If programs choose to use course grades as one assessment, these instructions take the place of the general instructions for submitting assessments cited at the beginning of Section IV of the program report.